RainerEmrich/build-lool/README.md

 ## Requirements

 A minimal or standard installation of Ubuntu 16.04 as VM or on real Hardware is required.
-For flawless building, the folowing system resources are recomended:
+For flawless building, the following system resources are recommended:

 * Disk space: >= 32 GByte
 * Memory: >= 4 GByte